 Malicious people know this and impersonate account owners as a ruse to obtain information useful for data or identity theft.
 This is such a widespread technique that there is a name for it, social engineering.

-SpiderOak is the trusted data custodian for human rights campaigners in hostile environments, whistleblowers, investigative journalists and their sources, and others for whom data security is not merely desirable but is in some cases the only thing that protects them from persecution, incarceration, or torture.
+SpiderOak is the trusted data custodian for human rights campaigners in hostile environments, whistleblowers, investigative journalists and their sources, and others for whom data security is not merely desirable but is in some cases the only thing that protects them from persecution, incarceration, torture, or extrajudicial killing.
 We thus take seriously our obligation to protect you and your data from social engineering.
 Indeed, many of our customers have chosen us precisely because we do so.

 Our measures begin by insisting that any privileged communication be done via the email address of record of the account in question.
 When an account is opened, the creator supplies his or her email address.
 Then at any time that address can be changed in the application.
 That email address, and no other, is the one via which we will discuss privileged account information.